 The current use of all of the BTA V Capital Levy Program project sites is the provision of public school education, and that would not change.
-None of the proposed projects is likely to affect land and shoreline use, including the encouragement of land or shoreline uses incompatible with existing plans.
+None of the proposed projects is located in a shoreline jurisdiction and none are likely to affect land use, including the encouragement of land uses incompatible with existing plans.